 If you’ve ever wondered what the difference was between ISO 27001 vs SOC 2, you are not alone.

-ISO 27001 and SOC 2 Compliance are two frameworks that many SaaS companies will encounter at some point as they mature and work with medium-sized to enterprise-scale clients.
-Even the smaller companies are starting to require some sort of cybersecurity standard with their vendors, especially with the recent rounds of high-profile security breaches in the headlines.
+ISO 27001 and SOC 2 are two compliance frameworks that many SaaS companies encounter, especially as they grow and begin working with medium-sized to enterprise clients.
+Granted, with the influx of cyber attacks happening across the world, even smaller organizations need to implement a cybersecurity standard.
 T-Mobile, a US-based mobile phone and data provider, is just the latest example in a long list of highly publicized data breaches at the time of writing this blog post.

 Because of this, regulatory bodies have taken up the mantle to provide companies guidance on how to help companies shore up their Information Security Management programs (ISMS).
 Both ISO 27001 and SOC 2 compliance are just two of dozens of certifications touted as the gold standard for cybersecurity compliance.
 But what are they, and what’s the difference?

 What is ISO 27001 (also known as ISO/IEC 27001)?

 ISO 27001 is defined by ISO.org as “providing requirements for an information security management system (ISMS)” with “more than a dozen standards in the ISO/IEC 27000 family.”
 It’s generally seen as the international gold standard for an ISMS, and a company must have it in place to demonstrate its commitment to securing its customer’s sensitive data.